AhmadAlaa1/Image_Processing_Project/README.md

 ## Notes
 - All processing uses custom numpy-based implementations (no cv2 convenience functions except for image I/O).
-- Matplotlib is used only for rendering into the Tkinter window and showing histograms.
+- The UI groups related operations for clarity and keeps a consistent palette for a tidy student project presentation.
-- The GUIs group related operations for clarity and keep a consistent color palette for a tidy student project presentation.
+- Legacy Tkinter desktop UI has been removed; the project now targets the web interface only.